-Stigma is a powerful social process of devaluing people or groups based on real or perceived differences- such as gender, age, sexual orientation, behavior, ethnicity and disease state.
+Stigma is prejudice and discrimination.
+It is a powerful social process of devaluing people or groups based on real or perceived differences- such as gender, age, sexual orientation, behavior, ethnicity and disease state.
 Stigma is a major barrier in accessing treatment for many indications.
 Here we explore the roots of stigma, raising our awareness, and practical ways to combat discrimination.

 Stigmatization occurs on multiple levels simultaneously; intrapersonal (self-stigma), interpersonal (relations with others), and structural (policies, laws and systems) impacting both volunteers and researchers.
 Fortunately, evidence-based solutions exist to improve both volunteer and research interactions and quality of care.